 Be Brave Today, Not Tomorrow (Or Next Year)

-Instead of waiting for 2017 to roll in before I become brave, I choose to be brave now.
+Instead of waiting for next year to roll in before I become brave, I choose to be brave now.
 Being brave is writing this post and peeling back the shiny ideas to show that I’m also human, I have flaws (and how!), I have scars, and I have regrets.

 Being brave is admitting I haven’t been a diligent steward of my time because I’ve had “stuff going on”.
 Being brave is committing to something different even if it’s a tiny, tiny step forward every day.